openmrs/openmrs-eip/README.md

 The application uses Lombok to allow creating POJO without coding of getters and setters.
 A plugin needs to be installed to the IDE to add setters and getters at compile time.

-#Setup
-Before starting up, the following to steps must be done:
-1. Install a Mysql database
-2. Create a schema and import a dump corresponding to the same major version of OpenMRS than the one of the branch you are working on.
-3. Copy and paste an application.properties, properly configured with the help of the following section in the ./app/src/main/resources folder.

 # Configuration
 A sender and a receiver directory are created to simulate a network between a remote database and a central database.
-They are both located in the /sample directory.
+They are both located in the /sample/sample_springboot_setup directory.
+Please refer to the [READ.ME](sample/sample_springboot_setup/README.md) for details about configuration.

+The synchro application can be used along with ActiveMQ via jms queues.
+A sample configuration can be found in the /sample/sample_activemq_setup directory.
-Please refer to the [READ.ME](./sample/README.md) for details about configuration.
+Please refer to the [READ.ME](sample/sample_activemq_setup/README.md) for details about configuration.

 # File synchronization
 It is also possible to synchronize the content of a folder.
 The folder sync is performed via a different Camel route, but files will be transferred through the same endpoint.
 They will thus be received by the receiver via the same endpoint as the entities.